ivanjureta/new-concept-networks/ilang-book-2018-08-21-txt.md

 This helps with two kinds of decisions during innovation.
 Have we looked well enough at a specific part of the problem and solution?
 Or why have we not looked more into this or that part of the problem and solution?
 Underdeveloped strongly connected components are those to consider when asking these questions.
 Then, there is the always hard question of identifying the smallest part of the solution to push out of the innovation process as mature enough for validation against a target audience.
 This is often called the minimum viable product.
 The defnet is not going to say what that is, but it should correspond to well developed connected components of the defnet.

-XIV Distributed Definitions
+## 18 Distributed Definitions

-So far, a defnet was a network made from term and definition pairs.
+So far, a term dependency network was made from term and definition pairs.
 What if we now make descriptions of how things work, and mention these terms?
 Where do we fit these?
 Are they part of the innovation language?
 Are they something to put in a defnet?
 Why do that at all?

 These are questions about how an innovation language is related to descriptions, explanations, predictions, and prescriptions which use its terms.
 Is a description of some aspect of the innovation, a definition of that innovation, a part of that definition, or something else altogether, detached from the language?